Being deaf and Deaf

 Are You Interested in Sign Language Interpreting as A Career Choice?

 Sign-language interpreting is a wonderful profession.
 There are two kinds of sign interpreters generally: hearing and Deaf.
 A Deaf interpreter can work solo or works as a team, either with another Deaf interpreter or with a hearing interpreter, to provide access to signers who either have minimal language skills, do not know the majority/country signed language, have additional disabilities (blindness, low vision, strokes, musculoskeletal pnroblems, etc) that make solo-interpreting by just a hearing interpreter difficult or impossible.
-Deaf interpreters can also work individually as SSPs for deaf-blind individuals.
+Deaf interpreters can also work individually as a support service provider (SSPs) for deaf-blind individuals.
 The below are public, active Web resources pertaining to The United States of America.

 What is Deaf Gain?

 Deaf Gain is a social construct in opposition to the clinical concept of hearing loss, i.e., in embracing that one is Deaf, one gains tangible benefits.
 There is myriad research on the benefits of bimodal bilingualism for Deaf babies.
 Learning signs first does not hinder the acquisition of spoken language, and there is copious research that suggests that strong fingerspellers are strong readers.
 On social media such as Twitter and Facebook, you may see the hashtag #DeafGain.
-Of course, the etiologies of deafness are many (see video referenced above) and, the literature suggests that early implantation of children followed by aggressive speech-language pathology in an oral/spoken language that language acquisition is possible.
+Of course, the etiologies of deafness are many (see video referenced above) and, the literature suggests that early implantation of children followed by aggressive, sometimes sadistic speech-language pathology in an oral/spoken language that language acquisition is possible.
 Several conditions that cause deafness such as Ménière’s disease (which both actresses Switched at Birth‘s Katie Leclerc and Tony Award-winner Wicked‘s Kristen Chenoweth have), also cause debilitating vertigo due to the effects on the inner-ear system that can be successfully managed with cochlear implantation.
 I know many native Deaf signers who can speak.
 I myself can speak fairly well.
-I am a proud alumnus of The Ohio School for the Deaf, and I support the right of Deaf babies to grow up bilingual, as Barb DiGi expands on an ASL translation of an original essay by François Grosjean [this is in English].
+I am a proud alumnus of The Ohio School for the Deaf and an indifferent alumnus of Gallaudet University, and I support the right of Deaf babies to grow up bilingual, as Barb DiGi expands on an ASL translation of an original essay by François Grosjean [this is in English].